RSoulatIOHK/BlockFrost-lean/README.md

 # BlockFrost-lean

+> [!WARNING]
+> This SDK is currently in development and NOT ready for production use.
+>
+> - Not extensively tested
+> - API may change - Breaking changes may occur
+> - No warranty - Use at your own risk

-A Lean library for interacting with the [Blockfrost API](https://blockfrost.io/).
+A Lean SDK for [Blockfrost API](https://blockfrost.io/).

-This library provides a typed interface to the Blockfrost API, making it easy to build decentralized applications on the Cardano blockchain with the safety and correctness of the Lean programming language.
+This SDK provides a typed interface to the Blockfrost API.

 ## Implemented Features